-The eighth-grade Humanities course is currently oriented around the desegregation of Little Rock's Central High School in 1957-58, coupled with a poetic and thematic examination of blues music and lyrics.
-Texts used include Facing History and Ourselves, Choices in Little Rock curriculum, James Baldwin's novella Sonny's Blues, and a selection of songs by Billie Holiday, Leadbelly, and Howlin' Wolf (Chester Burnett).
+The eighth-grade Humanities course is currently oriented around the desegregation of Little Rock's Central High School in 1957-58, coupled with a thematic examination of song, memoir, and fiction.
+Texts used include the Facing History and Ourselves: Choices in Little Rock curriculum, James Baldwin's novella Sonny's Blues, Melba Pattillo Beals' memoir Warriors Don't Cry, and a selection of songs by Billie Holiday, Leadbelly, and Howlin' Wolf (Chester Burnett).